nanikko/Java-Concurrency-Projects/concurrentMergeSort/README.md

 ####Logical flow of function 'parallelMergeSort'

-1.Takes maximum number of processors available for the system (arg = NPROCS) as argument.
+1. Takes maximum number of processors available for the system (arg = NPROCS) as argument.
-2.NPROCS number of threads are created.
+1. NPROCS number of threads are created.
 Each thread sorts [size of input array/NPROCS] number of elements concurrently by calling the sequential merge sort function.
-3.Threads are joined and the results are merged to get a sorted array.
+1. Threads are joined and the results are merged to get a sorted array.

 ###MPRecursiveMergeSortTest.java

 ####Logical flow of function 'parallelMergeSort'-

-1.Takes maximum number of processors available as argument.
+1. Takes maximum number of processors available as argument.
-2.Recursive call to parallelMergeSort:
+2. Recursive call to parallelMergeSort:

-  1.Initially, NPROCS/2 number of threads are created.
+  1. Initially, NPROCS/2 number of threads are created.
-  2.Each thread calls parallelMergeSort recursively.
+  2. Each thread calls parallelMergeSort recursively.
-  3.The array passed is halved for each recursive call, left half passed to one thread, right half to another thread.
+  3. The array passed is halved for each recursive call, left half passed to one thread, right half to another thread.
-  4.The number of threads to be created in each recursive call is halved.
+  4. The number of threads to be created in each recursive call is halved.
-  5.When the number of threads = 1, sequential merge sort is called.
+  5. When the number of threads = 1, sequential merge sort is called.
-  6.Threads are joined and the results are merged to get a sorted array
+  6. Threads are joined and the results are merged to get a sorted array

 ###Exploiting More Parallelism :